ProboCI/probo-docs/docs/plugins/drupal-plugin.md

 {% option %}
 ### `drupalVersion` {integer}
 Specifies which version of Drupal you are using so that the appropriate commands can be run.
-For example, if you specify "8" the [`clearCaches`](#clearcaches-boolean) option will run `drush cache-rebuild`.
-Defaults to 7.
-Accepts the integer values 6, 7, or 8.
+For example, if you specify "7" the [`clearCaches`](#clearcaches-boolean) option will run `drush cc all`.
+Drupal 8 and higher will run `drush cr`.
+Defaults to 8.
+Accepts the integer values 6 - 9.
 {% details Example %}
 {% highlight yaml%}
 steps:
   - name: Set Drupal version
     plugin: Drupal
-    drupalVersion: 8
+    drupalVersion: 9
 {% endhighlight %}
 {% enddetails %}
 {% endoption %}